ellemouton/website/content/drafts/onion-routing-prelims.md

 ![](/onion_prelims/13-graph-private-hop.png#center)

 In this case, Alice will not be able to find a path to Dave’s node unless he provides her with more information in the invoice he sends her.
-The extra info that Dave may provide is made up of one or more “Hop Hints”.
-These hints need to make up for any info that Alice would have received from a `channel_announcement` and `channel_update` for the channel.
+The extra information that Dave may provide is made up of one or more “Hop Hints”.
+These hints need to make up for any information that Alice would have received from a `channel_announcement` and `channel_update` for the channel.
 This information includes Charlie’s public key, the SCID of the channel and then all the routing policy rules for the channel.